Support us by buying ourPDF bookletwhich contains over 100 OSCE checklists

 “You may have a mild headache or notice some short-term memory loss following the treatments, but this should not persist or affect you in the long term.”

-Arrange a follow-up appointment – offer a visit to the ECT suite
+Arrange a follow-up appointment including the offer of a visit to the ECT suite if possible.

 Capacity and ECT

 The information below refers to England and Wales, other countries will have differing guidance on this matter.
 A patient has the right to refuse ECT treatment if they have the capacity to make this decision, even whilst they are detained under the Mental Health Act.